If you’re a procrastinator you want to learn how to stop procrastinating.

 You don’t know about their life or the real performance of their business.

-To help you stop procrastinating, don’t compare yourself to others.
+To help you learn how to stop procrastinating, don’t compare yourself to others.
 Stay on your own path.

 Celebrate every success you have and step back and express gratitude for what you’ve achieved once in a while.